sans-blue-team/DeepBlueCLI/READMEs/README-DeepBlueHash.md

 ## VirusTotal and Safelisting setup

-**Note**: Virustotal has changed their free API, and now severelly limits the number of lookups you can do for free.
+**Note**: Virustotal has changed their free API, and now severely limits the number of lookups you can do for free.
 It was one every 15 seconds, but is now:

  - Daily quota	1 lookups / day
  - Monthly quota	31 lookups / month